Carl O. Sauer: Family and education

-Sauer was born December 24, 1889, in Warrenton, Missouri, an exurb of St. Louis, the son of German-born William Albert Sauer and Rosseta J. Vosholl.
+Sauer was born December 24, 1889, in Warrenton, Missouri, the son of German-born William Albert Sauer and Rosseta J. Vosholl.
 As a child he was sent to study in Germany for five years.
 He later attended Central Wesleyan College where his father served as the school botanist and taught music and French.
 The elder Sauer was interested in history and geography and felt there was a strong relationship between the two fields of study.
 His outlook most likely had a strong influence on his son's perspective.
 After graduating in 1908, Sauer studied geology briefly at Northwestern University and then moved to the University of Chicago to study geography.
 There he was influenced by geologist Rollin D. Salisbury and botanist Henry C. Cowles.
-Sauer wrote his dissertation on the geography of the Ozark.
-Missouri highlands (published in 1920) and received his doctorate degree in 1915.
+Sauer wrote his dissertation on the geography of the Ozark Highlands of Missouri (published in 1920) and received his doctorate degree in 1915.
 Sauer married Laura Lorena Schowengerdt on December 30, 1913; they had two children, a daughter and a son.
 Their son, Jonathan D. Sauer, became a professor of geography, specializing in plant geography.

 Career

 In 1915 Sauer joined the University of Michigan as an instructor in geography and was promoted to full professor in 1922.
 While at Michigan he became involved in public land use policy.
 He became concerned about the clear-cutting of pine forests in the state and the resulting ecological harm.
 In 1922 he played a major role in the establishment of the Michigan Land Economic Survey.

 In 1923 Sauer left Michigan to become a professor of geography and founding chairman of the Geography Department at the University of California, Berkeley.
 He replaced Ruliff S. Holway as professor.

 He served as chair for more than thirty years, creating a distinctive American school of geography.
 Shortly after his arrival he began a program of fieldwork in Mexico that continued into the 1940s.
 Initially he focused on the contemporary landscapes of Mexico but his interests grew to include the early Spanish presence in the region and the prehistoric Indian cultures of northwestern Mexico.
 He worked closely with other departments, especially anthropology and history.

 The scope of Sauer's work expanded to include investigations into the timing of man's arrival in the Americas; the human geography of Native American populations; and the development of agriculture and native crops in the Americas.